Goulet River (Vermillon River tributary)

 The course of this river descends from the mountains entirely in a forest environment.
-Since the end of the XIXth, forestry has been the main economic activity in the Goulet River watershed.
+Since the end of the 19th century, forestry has been the main economic activity in the Goulet River watershed.

 Geography

 The Goulet river takes its source at the mouth of Gingras lake (length: 0.7 km; altitude: 485 km) in the township of Frémont.
 This head lake is located in a mountainous area, on the west side of Creek Valley.
 This source is located at: